 In addition to historical information, this Quarterly Report on Form 10-Q may contain "forward-looking statement" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which provides a "safe harbor" for forward-looking statements made by us.
 All statements, other than statements of historical facts, including statements concerning our plans, objectives, goals, beliefs, business strategies, future events, business conditions, results of operations, financial position, business outlook, business trends, and other information, may be forward-looking statements.
-Words such as "might," "will," "may," "should," "estimates," "expects," "continues," "contemplates," "anticipates," "projects," "plans," "potential," "predicts," "intends," "believes," "forecasts," "future," and variations of such words or similar expressions are intended to identify forward-looking statements.
-The forward-looking statements are not historical facts, and are based upon our current expectations, beliefs, estimates, and projections, any of which, by their nature, are inherently uncertain and beyond our control.
-Our expectations, beliefs, estimates, and projections are expressed in good faith and we believe there is a achieved and actual results may vary materially from what is expressed in or indicated by the forward-looking statements.
+Words such as "might," "will," "may," "should," "estimates," "expects," "continues," "contemplates," "anticipates," "plans," "potential," "predicts," "intends," "believes," "forecasts," "future," and variations of such words or similar expressions are intended to identify forward-looking statements.
+The forward-looking statements are not historical facts, and are based upon our current expectations, beliefs, estimates and projections, and various assumptions, many of which, by their nature, are inherently uncertain and beyond our control.
+Our expectations, beliefs, estimates, and projections are expressed in good faith and we believe there is a reasonable basis for them.
+However, there can be no assurance that management's expectations, beliefs, estimates, and projections will occur or be achieved and actual results may vary materially from what is expressed in or indicated by the forward-looking statements.